HIL18001579/Rub-A-Dub_Grub3/README.md

 ### API - Firebase

-(the gradle settings may be outdated).
+(the gradle settings may be outdated and in need of an update).